nraghu99/CarND-MPC-Project/README.md

  [UnweghitedMpcRun](https://www.youtube.com/watch?v=-NTwll8s4rE)

- I then add error factors for minimizing the use of actuators, i.e. avoid large left and right compensators , and also also add error factors to keep the rate of change of actuators to a minimum i.e. smoother turns and accelerations
+ I then add error factors for minimizing the use of actuators, i.e. avoid large left and right compensators , and also also add error factors to keep the rate of change of actuators to a minimum i.e. smoother turns and accelerations.

+ I am using a second order polynomial to calculate the co efficients

  * Solve Method()

- I am using a second order polynomial to calculate the co efficients
+ The state is set to 0
+ Lower and upper bounds are set for steering, throttle etc Then we call solve

+ Once the actuator values and waypoints are calculated, we add them back to the solution and it is returned to main for inout to the controller and to paint on the simulator